NOTE: I am not being paid by Squarespace or Wordpress for this post.

 There have been lots of exciting things going on behind the scenes here at Faithful Bloggers.
 We've been planning and prepping but in addition to all that, we've been super busy with moving.
 By moving, I don't mean an actual physical move, I'm talking about a move from one web platform to another.
 We moved from Wordpress to Squarespace.
 I have moved (physically) a great big number of times and although a physical move has it's challenges, a web platform move has it's own unique set of challenges, none of which are any fun at all.
 As you all have read, Faithful Bloggers changed ownership.
 At the time of purchase, Faithful Bloggers, Faithful Devotions, and The Faithful Bloggers Directory were all on Wordpress.
 I wanted to make that work, really I did.
 But I just couldn't.
 I know I'm probably about to get a bunch of you upset with me, but before all you Wordpress diehards get all hot under the collar, hear me out and read this entire post, because I really do believe Wordpress has a place, just not for me.
 And I think it may possibly not be the best choice for many other people, depending upon what they are looking for.
 You also should know, this was not my first experience with Wordpress, I've been there before.

-I know there are about a bazillion websites on Wordpress, I know it's a great platform, but it is not the only platform.
+I know there are about a bazillion websites on Wordpress, I know it's a great platform, but it is not the only platform, and it's not the platform for me.
 I believe it really depends on what you are looking for whether Wordpress is the place for you to call home.
 Below is a run down of the pros and cons of the two platforms, so if you are just starting out, you'll be able to make an informed decision.
 And if you are dealing with any frustrations with either platform, you'll have an idea of what the other offers.
 Please note: Any time I mention Wordpress, I'm talking about a self hosted wordpress site.

 So why did I move?